 Accredited Chest Pain Center

-Palms West Hospital is dedicated to providing our patients with the best heart care treatment available.
-As an Accredited Chest Pain Center we ensure that patients who come to the hospital complaining of chest pain or discomfort are given the immediate treatment necessary to avoid as much heart damage as possible.
+Palms West Hospital is dedicated to providing patients with the best heart care treatment available.
+As an Accredited Chest Pain Center, we ensure that those who come to the hospital complaining of chest pain or discomfort are given the immediate care necessary to avoid as much heart damage as possible.

-People tend to wait when they think they might be having a heart attack, and that’s a mistake.
-The average patient arrives in the Emergency Department more than two hours after the onset of symptoms, but what they don’t know is that the sooner a heart attack is treated, the less damage to the heart and the better the outcome.
+People tend to wait when they think they might be having a heart attack – but you must react to your body’s warning signs.
+The average patient arrives in the Emergency Department more than two hours after the onset of symptoms, but what the sooner a heart attack is treated, the less damage to the heart and better the outcome.

-The Cardiac Services at Palms West Hospital brings together the collaborative efforts and experience of highly skilled physician specialists, nurses, technologists and other cardiovascular health professionals.
-Our cardiac services encompass a full range of diagnostic modalities and interventional procedures.
-Our team of specialists combines their expertise and knowledge to provide the latest scientific advances in their respective fields.
+Palms West Hospital’s cardiac services bring together the collaborative efforts and experience of highly skilled physician specialists, nurses, technologists and other cardiovascular health professionals.
+Our cardiac services encompass a full range of diagnostic modalities and interventional procedures to provide the latest scientific advances in their respective fields.

 Emergency Percutaneous Coronary Intervention (PCI)

 Percutaneous coronary intervention (PCI) encompasses a variety of procedures used to treat patients with diseased arteries of the heart, for example, chest pain caused by a build-up of fats, cholesterol, and other substances from the blood (referred to as plaque) that can reduce blood flow to a near trickle, or a heart attack caused by a large blood clot that completely blocks the artery.

 Cardiac catheterization is a medical sub-specialty dedicated to using minimally invasive techniques with imaging guidance.
 A heart catheterization, or “cath” exam,is a special diagnostic x-ray imaging exam that allows your physician to see if any of the coronary arteries have blockages or evaluate heart valve functionality.